Library Legacy Legislation

 Laws of Minnesota 2021, 1st Special Session

-$2,550,000 each year is appropriated to the commissioner of education for grants to the 12 Minnesota regional library systems to provide educational opportunities in the arts, history, literary arts, and cultural heritage of Minnesota.
-This money must be allocated using the formulas in Minnesota Statutes, section 134.355, subdivisions 3, 4, and 5, with the remaining 25 percent to be distributed to all qualifying systems in an amount proportionate to the number of qualifying system entities in each system.
-For purposes of this subdivision, “qualifying system entity” means a public library, a regional library system, a regional library system headquarters, a county, or an outreach service program.
+$2,500,000 the first year and $2,500,000 the second year are appropriated to the commissioner of education for grants to the 12 Minnesota regional library systems to provide educational opportunities in the arts, history, literary arts, and cultural heritage of Minnesota.
+This money must be allocated using the formulas in Minnesota Statutes, section 134.355, subdivisions 3, 4, and 5, with the remaining 25 percent to be distributed to all qualifying systems min an amount proportional to the number of qualifying system entities in each system.
+For purposed of this subdivision, “qualifying system entity” means a public library, a regional library system, a regional library system headquarters, a county, or an outreach service program.
 This money may be used to sponsor programs provided by regional libraries or to provide grants to local arts and cultural heritage programs for programs in partnership with regional libraries.
 This money must be distributed in ten equal payments per year.
-Notwithstanding Minnesota Statutes, section 16A.28, the appropriations encumbered on or before June 30, 2021, as grants or contracts in this subdivision are available until June 30, 2023.
+Notwithstanding Minnesota Statutes, section 16A.28, the appropriations encumbered on or before June 30, 2023, as grants or contracts in this subdivision are available until June 30, 2025.

-Of the $69,254,000 appropriated for Arts and Cultural Heritage for FY 2020, 3.7% has been allocated to the twelve regional public library systems in the state.
+Of the $73,132,000 appropriated for Arts and Cultural Heritage for FY 2022, 3.4% ($2.5 million) has been allocated to the twelve regional public library systems in the state.
 With its appropriation, Viking Library System will provide arts, history, and cultural programming through regional and local projects in conjunction with its eleven member libraries and community partners.